 The cockpit is down two steps from the side decks and presents a wide open space.
 An opening gate to the starboard side leads to the modest (as most are with outboard designs) swim platform.
 Standard seating is a bench across the transom mounted to a slider.
 This allows the seat to slide forward which in turn allows the outboards to tilt to their full up position.

 With the outboards down the seat slides back providing more deck space.
 An option is offered that creates U-shaped seating which can then be converted to a sun pad.
 An optional table facilitates al fresco dining.
 An optional extended sunshade adds additional protection from the elements.

 Seating options in the cockpit create a U-shaped seat and offer room for filler cushions to form a sun pad.

 An optional table makes a comfortable al fresco dining area.
 Notice how the table can be expanded or collapsed as desired.

-A triple-wide folding door serves to make a seamless transition between the outside and inside and also serves to blend the two together.
-With two opening side windows, two opening sunroof hatches, the starboard side door and the triple-wide aft doors, ventilation will be the least of the concerns.
+There is a pocket door that leads into the forward berth as well as a hinging door that opens into the aft cabin.
+With two opening side windows and two opening sunroof hatches, ventilation will be the least of the concerns.
 Natural light is also a non-issue with nearly 360-degrees of visibility.
 For that reason, should any guest be sleeping on the main deck, optional wraparound canvas closes off all of the glass for privacy.

 The interior offers a functional layout with open and airy being the main design theme.